Code-Institute-Submissions/the_game/README.md

 I used Balsamiq wireframe for my designs which can be found in the UX-designs folder within images.
 I like to think I have taken on a simplistic approach with a title with a simple 3 button navigation.

+The colours I have selected the green and yellow compliment each other and suit the cartoon font bangers I have selected as primary font for this assignment my second choice of font is Roboto this will be used for paragraph text, scores and the footer copyright symbol.

+The Navigation links also feature the Bangers font almost representing chapter within a comic.
+A hamburger menu replaces these on a responsive design.
+On click however open across the page stacked on top of each other.

 ### Features.

+I intend to have a Jumbatron with 3 pages of navigation Home/Restart About/Rules and Contact.
+It will also feature a footer as standard.
+At the early stages I have cosen not to inculde any footer social media links as that would require additional set up which is something I'd rather come up with once I have a functioning product I am happy with as in these early stages I have an idea what to do but not entirely certain how to execute it but that I imagine is normal for a first JavaScript assignment.

+It will feature my art work.

 #1, Will Do

 The cards will feature a animation to make them look like authentic cards.
 Have a challenge using the strength ability with random cards selected.
 Player one goes first it then give a score between player one and players two.

 #2, Stretch Goal